 Invoices will be sent electronically by the billing department, unless noted in the financial contract that a paper copy is needed.
 Families must sign up for automatic payments through Tuition Express.
-Payments will be made through automatic withdraw, electronically (express pay), through payroll deduction (EPI staff only).
-Payments are due every week on Monday by, if other optional payment methods are not made by 5pm, payments will be withdrawn automatically.
+Payments will be made through automatic withdraw, electronically (express pay), through payroll deduction (EPI staff only) or in the form of check/cash.
+Payments are due every two weeks on Friday by 9am, if other optional payment methods are not made by 9 am, payments will be withdrawn automatically.
 Invoices will be sent each week on Tuesday.

 If, for any reason, you are unable to make a payment by the processing date, this must be communicated to the billing department at least two days (48 hours) prior to the payment processing date.
-The billing department will work with you to make one-time alternate payment plans for that payment.
+The Child Care Coordinator will work with you to make one-time alternate payment plans for that payment.
 The alternate payment agreement must include specific payment expectations and must be signed by both parties prior to the payment processing date in order to delay the automatic payment.
 If a family falls more than two weeks behind in payments enrollment will be discontinued unless a payment plan has been set up with the billing department.